rauc/rauc/docs/reference.rst

   This option can be used to set the path of the CA certificate which should be used instead of the system wide store of trusted TLS/HTTPS certificates.

+**[encryption]**

+The ``encryption`` section contains information required to decrypt a 'crypt' bundle.
+For more information about encrypted RAUC bundle bundles, refer to :ref:`sec-encryption`.

+``key``
+  Path or PKCS#11 URL for the private key used to decrypt bundles.
+  This is mandatory for decrypting encrypted bundles.

+``cert``
+  Path or PKCS#11 URL for the certificate matching the encryption key.
+  This is optional but allows to speed up key lookup and thus is especially useful for larger number of recipients.

 **[casync] section**

 The ``casync`` section contains casync-related settings.